Listen to KUT with an FM Radio

 Radio signals can be reflected by buildings and other objects in the vicinity of the receiver.
 Because of the different path lengths taken by the direct and reflected signals, the signals arrive at different times.
 The relationship between these times causes the signal to be stronger or weaker depending on whether the waves arrive in-phase or out-of-phase.
 This phenomenon is called “multipath.”
 There is really nothing that can be done about it, it’s just one of those things that happens when radio waves encounter reflective objects.

 In order to receive KUT‘s digital services, you must obtain an HD Radio™ capable receiver.
 They are available from many online sources, including Amazon.

-KUT’s HD Radio signal contains three audio streams.
+KUT’s HD Radio signal contains two audio streams.